 - Your Nosana Node will be running on the 0 NOS Nosana Market.

-These assumptions are made in order to get you up and running as quickly as possible, without the need to setup your node with NOS tokens and a Nosana NFT.
+These assumptions are made to get you up and running as quickly as possible, without the need to set up your node with NOS tokens and a Nosana NFT.

 Now that we have the assumptions out of the way, we need to take care of some prerequisites.

-The first one is to make sure Docker installed and the proper priviliges set.
+The first one is to make sure Docker is installed and the proper privileges set.
 Right now, these instructions will only work on macOS and Linux; maybe, WSL should work but has not been tested.

 Make sure you have Docker installed and that it is added to its own user group.
 Please follow these links to install and setup Docker:

-This will make sure that we can spin up the Nosana Node without any root priviliges.
+This will make sure that we can spin up the Nosana Node without any root privileges.

 Nosana Install Script

 You will be able to run this one command in your command line and you will have a Nosana Node running on your machine.